Shr3y8s/ShreyasFitnessWeb-FirebaseENHANCED/Stripe_Payments_Implementation_Guide_2025_Updated.md

    - Price: $240.00 / one time (select "Flat rate" from the pricing model dropdown)
    - Click "Save product"

-### Step 3: Setting Up Payment Installments with BNPL

-Enable Buy Now, Pay Later (BNPL) Options
+### Step 3: Configuring Buy Now, Pay Later (BNPL) Options

-BNPL services provide a modern alternative to manual payment schedules with significant benefits:
+Modern e-commerce benefits from offering flexible payment options:

-1. **Setup BNPL in your Stripe Dashboard:**
+1. **Ensure BNPL options are enabled in your Stripe Dashboard:**
-   - Go to your Stripe Dashboard > Settings > Payment methods
+   - Verify that Klarna, Affirm, and other BNPL providers are active in your Stripe Dashboard
-   - Enable BNPL options like Affirm, Afterpay/Clearpay, and Klarna
-   - These will automatically appear in your checkout when appropriate
+   - These will automatically appear as payment options when appropriate for the transaction

-2. **Benefits of BNPL:**
+2. **Benefits of Third-Party BNPL:**
-   - **Immediate full payment to you**: You receive the full amount upfront while your customers pay in installments to the BNPL provider
+   - **Immediate full payment to you**: You receive the full amount upfront
-   - **No risk of missed payments**: The BNPL provider assumes the risk of customer non-payment
+   - **Zero risk management**: The BNPL provider handles collection and assumes all risk
-   - **Modern customer experience**: Many customers prefer these familiar payment options
+   - **Modern customer experience**: Customers recognize and trust these payment options
-   - **Zero development work**: These options appear automatically in the Payment Element or Checkout when enabled
+   - **No custom development**: These providers integrate automatically with the latest Stripe libraries

+3. **BNPL Market Growth:**
+   - The global BNPL market is expected to reach $560.1 billion by 2025
+   - Different providers are available in different regions (e.g., Klarna in Europe, Afterpay in Australia/US)
+   - Customer demand for flexible payment options continues to grow year-over-year

-3. **Important Note**: To ensure BNPL options appear for your customers, make sure your frontend integration uses the latest Stripe libraries as shown in the client-side integration section of this guide.
+4. **Important Note**: To ensure BNPL options appear for your customers, make sure your frontend integration uses the latest Stripe libraries as shown in the client-side integration section of this guide.

 ### Step 4: Get Your API Keys
 1. In the Stripe dashboard, click on **Developers** in the left sidebar